Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Stress-energy tensor

-For the failed tail in \eqref{eq:failtailschem} we readily find $k_\nu T^{\mu\nu}_{+ \textrm{(FT)}}(k) = 0$.
+at leading order in $G$, as expected.
+4pt Moving onto hereditary effects, for the failed tail in \eqref{eq:failtailschem} we readily find that $k_\nu T^{\mu\nu}_{+ \textrm{(FT)}}(k)$ vanishes.
 Notice that, while the seagull-type (double-bubble) diagram in Fig.\ref{Fig:NLOT}(b) is not present in tail-type terms, it is crucial for the contribution from the failed tail to guarantee the conservation law.
-We are then left with the remaining combination
+4pt